 Streams and rivers can become bridged with snow and ice in locales with extended winters, cold weather, and heavy snow.
 These take some careful scouting to ensure that they’re solid and that you won’t fall through them when crossing.
 Snowshoes are very helpful in such circumstances because they distribute your weight across a larger surface area than bare boots, microspikes, or crampons.
 It also helps to hike with other hikers when scouting such crossings because you can take turns scouting the crossing points or send your lighter weight hikers out ahead because they’re less likely to break through.

 The most dangerous part of any fast-flowing stream or river are the ice ledges that form along its banks.
 These may mask deep holes, fallen trees, and undercuts.
 Avoid these crossing points, because you can be swept under them by fast-moving current and drown.
 These are also the points where you’re likely to get your clothes wet, in part or completely, and the risk of hypothermia and frostbite is the greatest.

 Preparation is the Key

 Winter is a great time to hike, but proper planning and preparation become even more important if there are stream and river crossings along your route.
-Waterproof boots and traction aids like microspikes, crampons, and snowshoes can make winter water crossings much easier and safer, but they’re no substitute for planning your route in advance, risk assessment, and careful observation when you encounter water obstacles on the trail.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Waterproof boots and traction aids like microspikes, crampons, and snowshoes can make winter water crossings much easier and safer, but they’re no substitute for planning your route in advance, risk assessment, and careful observation when you encounter water obstacles on the trail.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches